sharwell/developer.rackspace.com/src/docs/cloud-databases/getting-started/index.rst

 Restore instance from backup
 ----------------------------

-Once you have a backup, you can use it to restore your instance:
+You can use a backup to restore your instance:

 .. include:: samples/restore_backup.rst